medeirosvinicius/medeirosvinicius/README.md

 - 👋 Hi, I’m @medeirosvinicius
-- 👀 I’m interested in Data Analysis  , Software Engenieer .
+- 👀 I’m interested in Data Analysis and Software Engenieer .
 - 🌱 I’m currently learning C and Python .My goals is learn more
 - 📫 How to reach me  on my Linkdein
 - 😄 Pronouns: He/him